spiral/docs/docs/en/cookbook/simple-chat.md

 > **Note**
 > It would be a good idea to verify the user password in a special service.
 But for our example, it's enough.

-When we authenticate the user, we create a new authentication token with a payload that contains the user data.
+After the user is authenticated, we create a new authentication token with a payload that contains the user data.

 ```php
 [